duongpham17/autoclicker-application/README.md

 4. Building using npx electron-builder seems to be a much better choice over npm.

-5. packaged & wont open, try npm run dev, if the app opens its listening on localhost:XXXX, ensure file path is correct.
+5. packaged & wont open, try npm run dev, if the app open's its listening on localhost:XXXX, ensure file path is correct.
 Revert back to issue 1. if needed.

 6. Package.json file may require a "homepage": "./", while your there check main is also correct, "public/electron.js"